-45. As far back as the early 2000s, Mallinckrodt was well aware that opioids carried high potential for abuse, addiction and overdose.
-Indeed, initial reports of abuse and diversion of OxyContin, Purdue Pharma's extended-release opioid product, began to circulate as early as 2000, and Mallinckrodt's internal presentations include surveys and analysis of the abuse potential of various opioid products.
-With respect to its own products, Mallinckrodt employees routinely monitored and circulated media coverage regarding addiction and abuse of its opioids.
+48. As far back as the early 2000s, Mallinckrodt understood opioids carried high potential for abuse, addiction, and overdose.
+Indeed, initial reports of abuse and diversion of OxyContin, Purdue Pharma's extended-release opioid product, began to circulate as early as 2000, and Mallinckrodt's internal presentations included surveys and analysis of the abuse potential of various opioid products.
+With respect to its own products, Mallinckrodt's employees routinely monitored and circulated media coverage regarding addiction and abuse of its opioids.
 One January 2010 email mentioned a study finding that "people who take high doses of opioid painkillers, even for legitimate medical reasons, are at risk of overdosing."

-Common objections that sales representatives received concerning Exalgo were that it was too powerful, that it was "just as addicting as Dilaudid[,]"that it was perceived as a desirable street drug, that prescribers were "very concerned with abuse potential," and that there were concerns about "abuse, overdosing, pricing."
+Common objections that sales representatives received concerning Exalgo were that it was too powerful, that it was "just as addicting as Dilaudid[,]" that it was perceived as a desirable street drug, that prescribers were "very concerned with abuse potential," and that there were concerns about "abuse, overdosing, pricing."

-47. Nonetheless, Mallinckrodt trained its sales representatives to use misleading reassurances about the purported benefits and low addiction risk of its products to overcome prescribers' concerns.
-Sales representatives were encouraged to draw distinctions between Mallinckrodt's drugs and other addictive opioids, and to push back on the belief by some prescribers that "hydromorphone [the active ingredient in Exalgo] was more addictive than other ER opioids."
-Mallinckrodt sales representatives were instructed to encourage providers to "mov[e] ...
-[Exalgo] up in the treatment algorithm" by convincing them that "Exalgo is NOT a big gun and should be used sooner" in a patient's treatment process.
+50. Nonetheless, Mallinckrodt trained its sales representatives to use misleading reassurances about the purported benefits and low addiction risk of its products to overcome prescribers' concerns.
+It encouraged its sales representatives to draw distinctions between drugs that Mallinckrodt made and sold, and other addictive opioids, and to push back on the belief by some prescribers that "hydromorphone [the active ingredient in Exalgo] was more addictive than other ER opioids."
+Mallinckrodt instructed its sales representatives to encourage providers to "mov[e]...
+[Exalgo] up in the treatment algorithm" by convincing the providers that "Exalgo is NOT a big gun and should be used sooner" in a patient's treatment process.

-3. Mallinckrodt Used Tactics Designed to Keep Patients on Opioids at Higher Doses for Longer Periods of Time

-48. In addition, Mallinckrodt encouraged sales representatives to work with prescribers to ensure that, once patients had been prescribed Exalgo, they stayed on the drug and continued to take increasingly higher doses.
-For example, in January 2012 one district sales manager insisted that sales representatives "MUST ensure that patients stay on Exalgo once prescribed through proper dose initiation and titration."
-In July 2012, Mallinckrodt sales representatives were told that "each dose of Exalgo accounts for a third of your business" and to "drive home proper dosing and conversion" so that prescribers would prescribe "less 8mg and more 16mg."
+- 3. Covidien's Pharmaceuticals Business Used Tactics Designed to Keep Patients on Opioids at Higher Doses for Longer Periods of Time - 51.
+In addition, Mallinckrodt encouraged sales representatives to work with prescribers to ensure that, once patients had been prescribed Exalgo, they stayed on the drug and continued to take increasingly higher doses.
+For example, in January 2012, while Mallinckrodt was under Covidien's domination and control, one district sales manager insisted that sales representatives "MUST ensure that patients stay on Exalgo once prescribed through proper dose initiation and titration."
+In July 2012, Covidien's pharmaceuticals business told its sales representatives that "each dose of Exalgo accounts for a third of your business" and to "drive home proper dosing and conversion" so that prescribers would prescribe "less 8mg and more 16mg."
 As such, "titration," the process of consistently increasing a patient's dosage of opioids over time, was a focus of sales representatives' conversations with prescribers.
 As one sales representative noted in September 2012, the stronger 32 milligram dose was "the biggest thing we have going for us right now.
-For the next 4 weeks, every 32 MG script is double!!!"

-49. Mallinckrodt pushed dosing higher than consistent with the FDA-approved labels.
-For example, although FDA-approved labels for Exalgo permitted once-a-day use, a December 2010 meeting summary regarding Exalgo notes: "Doctors complaining that patients having withdrawals and problems when only using once a day, so doctors are using 2x a day, and patients loved it."

-50. This strategy ensured steady business and profits for Mallinckrodt but had devastating consequences for patients, whose risk of addiction skyrocketed as they took opioids for longer periods of time at stronger doses.
+For the next 4 weeks, every 32 MG script is double!!!" - 52.
+Mallinckrodt pushed dosing higher than consistent with the FDA-approved labels.
+For example, although FDA-approved labels for Exalgo permitted once-a-day use, a December 2010 meeting summary regarding Exalgo noted: "Doctors complaining that patients having withdrawals and problems when only using once a day, so doctors are using 2x a day, and patients loved it." - 53.
+This strategy ensured steady business and profits for Covidien's pharmaceuticals business but had devastating consequences for patients, whose risk of addiction skyrocketed as they took opioids for longer periods of time at stronger doses.